shettyg/ovn-docker/README.md

 This returns the container id.

-* You can check the created container interafce, its IP address and MAC address by execing into the container. e.g.:
+* You can check the created container interface, its IP address and MAC address by execing into the container. e.g.:

 ```